matrix-org/matrix-spec-proposals/proposals/1680-cross-signing.md

 /_matrix/client/r0/keys/query` endpoint.
 When new attestations or revocations are published, then the user who owns the device that the attestation is about will be included in the `changed` array in the `device_lists` property of the `/sync` response for all users that share a room with that user.
+Users will only be able to see attestations made by their own devices, or attestations made between devices belonging to the same user.
+That is, Alice can see attestations made by her own devices, or attestations made by Bob's devices about Bob's devices, but she cannot see attestations made by Carol's devices about Bob's devices, attestations made by Bob's devices about Carol's devices, nor attestations made by Bob nor Carol about Alice's devices.

-Attestations form a directed graph from the device making the attestation to the device that the attestation is about, as long as the signature is valid, the data in the data in the attestation matches the device key, and there is no corresponding revocation.
+Attestations form a directed graph (not necessarily acyclic) in which edges go from the device making the attestation to the device that the attestation is about, as long as the signature is valid, the data in the data in the attestation matches the device key, and there is no corresponding revocation.
 If Device A can construct a directed path in this graph starting from a device it has verified and ending at Device B, consisting only of devices owned by either Device A's owner or Device B's owner, then it may treat Device B as trusted.
 Device A may do so automatically, or after prompting the user, or may allow the user to disable this functionality completely.

 TODO: should Device A then publish an attestation for Device B?